May 22, 2022 Roberto Puzzanghera 379 comments

 Allows you to add an arbitrary number of supplemental remote queues, each distinguished by a list of recipient domains and separate throttling (concurrency) capabilities.
 This patch also allows dynamic throttling of the concurrency control files so you can just send qmail-send a HUP signal instead of restarting the service every time.

-This patch is useful when some email providers complain of too many emails receveid at the same time (in case of news letters for instance).
+This patch is useful when some email provider complains of too many emails receveid at the same time (in case of news letters for instance).

 Edit conf-channels before compiling: Total number of channels (queues) available for delivery.
 Must be at least 2, and anything above 2 are considered supplemental channels.